jonrcable/environment/README.md

 After a recent OS format I decided to give vagrant another try and discovered the Vagrant Trigger extension which allows you to work a little magic on both Up/Destroy.
 A couple of bash scripts to import and export the current mysql database and store them in a Share folder for each project should not be rocket science, so here we are…

-I will likely build onto this including the instructions on how to do a basic installation.
-I know a few of you out there that have been asking me about better enviroments, here is one of many!
+I will likely build onto this.
+A few of you outhave been asking me about better environments, here is one of many!

 ## Required